yashikajayasinghe/PT-Test/README.md

 - Test Run In Cypress Test Runner :

-1. Run the following command from the project root (PT-TEST/cypress)
+1. Run the following command from the project root (PT-TEST/)
 ```
 .\node_modules\.bin\cypress open
 ```
 2. Click to run integration test spec

-- Alternatively test can be run in commandline headless mode as well:
+- Alternatively test can be run in commandline on headless mode as well:

 1. Run the command
 ```